waku-org/specs/standards/core/sync.md

 **Libp2p Protocol identifier**: `/vac/waku/reconciliation/1.0.0`

-The protocol finds differences between 2 peers by comparing _fingerprints_ of _ranges_ of message _IDs_.
+The protocol finds differences between two peers by comparing _fingerprints_ of _ranges_ of message _IDs_.
 _Ranges_ are encoded into payloads, exchanged between the peers and when the range _fingerprints_ are different, splitted into smaller ones.
 This process repeats until _ranges_ include a small number of messages